 - Digestive problems such as intussusception (bowel obstruction)

-Medical emergencies affect not only your child, but also your entire family.
-We promote a “family-centered model” in which all aspects of our care promote your participation in decision-making.
-We will keep you and your child informed, guide you through your visit, and facilitate the follow-up care your child needs to get better.
+We believe emergencies impact not only your child but your entire family.
+We promote a “family-centered model” in which we encourage you to participate in decision-making and remain present for your child’s medical care.
+We will inform you and your child, guide you through your visit, and facilitate appropriate follow-up.

 Pediatric Hospitalist Program

 Hospitalists are doctors who work exclusively within the hospital and provide continuity of care.
 There is always a pediatric hospitalist onsite at NewYork-Presbyterian Queens.
-The pediatric hospitalist is available for consultations in the Pediatric Emergency Department and can promptly connect children with the care they need, including admission to the Pediatric Inpatient Unit or Pediatric Intermediate Care Unit, if needed.
+The pediatric hospitalist is available for consultations in the Pediatric Emergency Department.
+It can promptly connect children with the necessary care, including admission to the Pediatric Inpatient Unit or Intermediate Care Unit, if needed.

 An Intermediate Care Unit Just for Children